 It's also easy.
 Usually you just chop your ingredients, and sometimes you don't even have to do that, put them in the vodka and wait.
 You might need to shake it every day and taste test.
 What's not to love?

 The Celery Black Pepper Infused Vodka sounded intriguing.
 As soon as I read the ingredients, I started imaging the amazing Bloody Mary that I would be making with it.
-That lead to thinking about candied bacon and pickled okra and all the things I love garnishing a Bloody Mary.

 Making this infused vodka is so easy!
 You first warm the black peppercorns in a small skillet until they are fragrant.
 Then add them to a canning jar, I like to use a canning funnel.
 Then you add chopped celery and your vodka and put a lid on it.